IntellectualSites/documentation/plotsquared/configuration/worlds.yml.md

         merge: 100
         sell: 100
         claim: 100
-      # Wheather or not the setting should be active
+      # Whether or not the setting should be active
       use: false
     world:
       # Max world generation height (Y)